ThomasWega/RabbitMQEvents/README.md

 ## Initialization

-To start using RabbitMQEvents, initialize the necessary components in your application.
-Below is an example in Java:
+To start using RabbitMQEvents, you need initialize the necessary `RabbitManager`, `RabbitEventManager` and create an `EventBus`.
+Below is an example:

 ```java
 // Initialize RabbitMQ manager